nagajyostna-eate/weather-test/README.md

 Installations :

 install java
-install aplugin "geckodriver" if the browser does not open , here we are using Firefox and change the path in java file webHelper
+install plugin "geckodriver" for browser to open
+and change the path in java file webHelper